bemoty/bemoty.dev/content/contact.md

 ---
-title: "Contact - Joshua W."
+title: "Contact / Joshua Winkler"
 date: 2022-12-14T22:21:33+01:00
 draft: false
 ---

 ### Contact me

-If you want to reach out, just send me an email.
+If you want to talk about something, just send me an email.

 > josh@bemoty.dev